-In 2004 John Perrin, former Marketing Director of Motorola Semiconductor Division (Australia&New Zealand) and Stuart Wright, formally Marketing Manager of RVB Products Pty Ltd, pooled their experience to solve problems and apply technology solutions to the rural and industrial fields.
+In 2004 John Perrin, former Regional Manager of Motorola Semiconductor Division (Australia & New Zealand) and Stuart Wright, formally Marketing Manager of RVB Products Pty Ltd, pooled their experience to solve problems and apply technology solutions to the rural and industrial fields.

 Then, our focus was on assisting farmers and tradesmen create efficiencies in their businesses using systematic process evaluation and appropriate automation.
 In doing so, they identified many applications that could be satisfied by low cost, off-the-shelf systems, available through traditional hobby electronics retailers.
 As traditional hobby shops rationalized their lines in favour of commercially built entertainment products, Perrin Wright looked farther afield for sources of simple electronic solutions.
 We identified that there was a growing need in industry and hobby activity for a supplier dedicated to furnishing easy-to-use and apply kits and modules.
 It has now emerged that that the needs of Secondary and Tertiary schools are highest on our priority list